 - Customers of farmers' markets must not use their own containers; vendors must dispense all unpackaged prepared foods and takeaway foods.

-- Where customers self-dispense foods (unpackaged fresh and pre-packaged prepared foods) and non-food products vendors must
+- Where customers self-dispense foods (unpackaged fresh and pre-packaged prepared foods) vendors must

 - Food sampling activities, including by the glass sales of wine or other alcohols are not allowed.